CovertLab/borealis/README.md

 debugging) or launch Compute Engine VMs that run `fireworker` (handy for running lots of tasks in parallel).

-   You can run the Python script `gce` to launch a batch of workers, or automate it by calling its `ComputeEngine` class from your workflow builder.
+   You can run the Python script `gce` to launch a group of workers, or automate it by calling its `ComputeEngine` class from your workflow builder.

 1. Watch the
 [**StackDriver** cloud logs](https://console.cloud.google.com/logs/query)
-while your workers run and afterwards.
+of your workers running.

-1. Access your output files in GCS via the [gsutil](https://cloud.google.com/storage/docs/gsutil) command line tool, the [gcsfuse](https://github.com/GoogleCloudPlatform/gcsfuse) mounting tool, and the [Storage Browser](https://console.cloud.google.com/storage/browser) in the [Google Cloud Platform web console](https://console.cloud.google.com/home/dashboard).
+1. Access the output files in GCS via the [gsutil](https://cloud.google.com/storage/docs/gsutil) command line tool, the [gcsfuse](https://github.com/GoogleCloudPlatform/gcsfuse) file mounting tool, and the [Storage Browser](https://console.cloud.google.com/storage/browser) in the [Google Cloud Platform web console](https://console.cloud.google.com/home/dashboard).